9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 How You’ll Use It

-Infuse flowers into oil for salves
+Infuse dried flowers into oil for homemade salves and balms

 2. Chamomile (The Calm-Down Tea Herb) 🌼☕